Give us a year. We’ll give you everything you need.

-To date, BES has established more than 60 schools in 20 cities in 12 states (Arizona, California, Colorado, Delaware, Georgia, Illinois, Louisiana, Massachusetts, New York, New Jersey, Ohio, and Tennessee) as well as the District of Columbia.
+To date, BES has established more than 75 schools in 22 cities across 12 states (Arizona, California, Colorado, Delaware, Georgia, Illinois, Louisiana, Massachusetts, New York, New Jersey, Ohio, and Tennessee) as well as the District of Columbia.
 View a map of our schools.

-BES schools have served nearly 20,000 students in grades K-8 from families with household incomes at or below the poverty line.
+BES schools have served over 20,000 students in grades K-8 from families with household incomes at or below the poverty line.

 The application process for the BES Fellowship involves completing an online self-study questionnaire and survey prior to submitting your introductory information and resume.
 Select candidates will then be invited to submit a formal application — a process that involves answering questions via webcam.

 There are four deadlines; however, all applications will be reviewed on a rolling and urgent basis.
 Serious applicants should apply now.